okailyhy/pdsnd_github/README.md

 23/03/2023

 ### Project Title
-Replace the Project Title
+US Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+This project is a part of Udacity course

 ### Files used
 Include the files used